The best mud running shoes 2023: for fell running and slippery trails

 Reasons to avoid

 If you want to race through wet mud then the Inov-8 X-Talon G 235 are a great choice.
 The aggressive outsole is covered in 8mm lugs that bite into the deepest mud and offer great grip even whilst running fast.
-A heel to forefoot drop of 6mm brings you close to the ground whist a narrow fit ensures that your feet stay locked into position within the shoe.
+A heel to forefoot drop of 6mm brings you close to the ground whilst a narrow fit ensures that your feet stay locked into position within the shoe.
 The revolutionary graphene-enhanced rubber means that the tread will resist wear for longer giving you great grip well into the life of the shoe.
 There isn’t a great deal of cushioning, however, although a rockplate in the midsole offers protection on harder surfaces.
 Well suited to racing, the X-Talons are a popular choice with cross country runners and obstacle course racers.

 Specifications